George W. Weightman: Career

 Weightman is married to the former Joan Peters from Youngstown, Ohio.
 They have three children.

 The Army announced it had relieved of command Maj.
-Gen. Weightman, a physician who had headed the Walter Reed Army Medical Center for only six months.
-In a brief announcement, the Army said service leaders had "lost trust and confidence" in Weightman's leadership abilities "to address needed solutions for soldier outpatient care."
-It said the decision to fire him was made by Secretary of the Army Francis J. Harvey.
+Gen. Weightman, a physician who had headed the Walter Reed Army Medical Center for six months.

 "I endorse the decision by Secretary of the Army Fran Harvey to relieve the Commander, Major General George W. Weightman of the Walter Reed Army Medical Center.
 The care and welfare of our wounded men and women in uniform demand the highest standard of excellence and commitment that we can muster as a government.
 When this standard is not met, I will insist on swift and direct corrective action and, where appropriate, accountability up the chain of command." -Defense Secretary Robert Gates.

 Decorations and Badges

 The Expert Infantryman Badge, Expert Field Medical Badge, Senior Parachutist Badge with combat star, Honduran Parachutist Badge.
 He is also a member of the Order of Military Medical Merit.